Rock 'n' Roll History for

 August 28

 The Beatles smoke marijuana for the first time, supplied by Bob Dylan, who joins the band after one of their concerts in New York state.
-Dylan was surprised the boys hadn't tried it before, as he thought they sang "I get high" in their song "I Want To Hold Your Hand," when the real lyrics are "I can't hide."
+Dylan was surprised the boys hadn't tried it before, as he thought they sang "I get high" in their song "I Want To Hold Your Hand," when the real lyrics were actually "I can't hide."

 1965 - ClassicBands.com